 And there’s more.
 I instantly became addicted to Kinkura’s succulent sashimi and nigiri rolls (fresh sushi is a hallmark of Vancouver’s food scene).
 I also strongly suggest booking a seat at Five Sails restaurant to devour delicious food (the butternut squash risotto is my personal favourite) — while gazing at harbour-side views of majestic mountains, Lions Gate bridge, and Stanley Park.

-Venture to Vancouver island
+Venture to Vancouver Island

-Vancouver island is the postcard-perfect picture to make your friends jealous – and a favourite spot for locals, travellers and digital nomads alike.
+Vancouver Island is the postcard-perfect picture to make your friends jealous – and a favourite spot for locals, travellers and digital nomads alike.
 Floating 97 kilometres off Vancouver’s coast, a 90-minute ferry takes you to a heart-throbbing haven of spotless beaches, glistening rainforests and outstanding wildlife.

 I was left speechless at Clayoquot Sound (on the island’s west coast).
-This 100km-wide inlet in the Pacific Ocean is UNESCO protected Biosphere Reserve, where sea lions and enormous grey whales poke their heads out of blue waters.
+This 100km-wide inlet in the Pacific Ocean is a UNESCO-protected Biosphere Reserve, where sea lions and enormous grey whales poke their heads out of blue waters.
 You can explore by boat or paddle board, bask in hot springs, and roam temperate coastal rainforest and coniferous forests on foot – spotting black bears.
 If you need to let your mind breathe from work stress, this truly is the perfect place.

 Perks of being a digital nomad in Vancouver

-Vancouver’s welcoming vibe, friendly locals, idyllic coffee shops, creative arty scene and natural outdoor bliss – makes a special spot for anyone to work remotely.
+Vancouver’s welcoming vibe, friendly locals, idyllic coffee shops, creative arty scene and natural outdoor bliss – make it a special spot for anyone to work remotely.
 The city has a very low crime rate, and while it pays to be vigilant wherever you go, visitors walk around with relative ease here.
-Whether you’re a first-timer thinking of dipping your toe in the remote working world or a seasoned digital nomad, it’s well worth venturing into Vancouver.
-Everyone is bound to find aspects of the city and culture they cherish, and blend into local life with ease.